-- To reset your password, simply log in using your Habbo I.D and click on your avatar that appears in the top right corner.
+- To reset your password, simply log in using your Habbo I.D and open your settings.

-If you use Twitter, Facebook, Google or Windows Live to sign into Habbo, you need to reset your password with that service provider.
+If you use Facebook, Google, Game Center, Microsoft or Apple to sign into Habbo, you need to reset your password with that service provider.
 Habbo cannot assist you with your password on another service.
 Please consult their help pages for further information.

 What should I do if I have forgotten my password?

-Please check your junk mail first, as sometimes the email reset passwords can go there.
+Please check your junk mail first, as sometimes the one-time login code can go there.